jamesthompson/REPLGraph/README.md

 For example:

-GraphType((xaxis, yaxis)) <- Explicit provision of xaxis
+GraphType((xaxis, yaxis)) <- Explicit provision of x axis

 GraphType(yaxis) <- automatic generation of x axis data (1.0 spacing between points)

-n.b. if the two input axes are different lengths, the code will automatically create the xaxis (as if no x axis was provided.)
+n.b. if the two input axes are different lengths, the code will automatically create the x axis (as if no x axis was provided.)

 case classes for use are: